Adub648/Rock-Paper-Scissors-UI/readme.md

-This is a simple command line game of rock paper scissors for The Odin Project online bootcamp.
+This is a simple ui game of rock paper scissors for The Odin Project online bootcamp.

 It works fully from the command line, using pop-ups to get input from the user.